 2.)
 Use non-toxic bee repellant

 There are a few spices we use at home that bees particularly do not like.
 Making a bee repellant out of this would keep the bees away without killing them.
 Some of the spice smells that bees are not attracted to are peppermint, cayenne pepper, and cinnamon.
-All you have to do is mix a liter of water, two tablespoons of liquid Castile soap, a few drops of peppermint oil, half a teaspoon of cayenne pepper, and cinnamon.
+All you have to do is mix a liter of water, two tablespoons of liquid Castile soap, a few drops of pure peppermint oil, half a teaspoon of cayenne pepper powder, and cinnamon.
 Mix them thoroughly and transfer them into a spray bottle.
 Spray or pour a liberal amount of this mixture on the entrance of the nesting holes.

 Vinegar spray (vinegar and water mixture in a 1:1 ratio) can also help repel ground bees.
 Use the same application mentioned above.
 However, be careful in using this method, as vinegar can harm other plants.